Managing expense reimbursements manually can be time-consuming and frustrating.

 Using an Expense Reimbursement Software

 If you use an expense management platform, reimbursements can be automated.
-Many platforms, like Fyle, allow employees to receive reimbursements with just a single click, typically through ACH transfer.
+Many platforms, like Sage Expense Management, allow employees to receive reimbursements with just a single click, typically through ACH transfer.

-Why You Should Use Fyle To Pay Your Expense Reimbursements
+Why You Should Use Sage Expense Management (formerly Fyle) for your Employee Reimbursements

 Real-time Receipt Collection and Reconciliation